guillp/requests_oauth2client/README.md

 ### About DPoP nonces

 Authorization Server provided `DPoP` nonces will automatically be obeyed transparently by `OAuth2Client`.
-Note that the DPoP specification mentions that clients are expected to keep the latest `nonce` value in memory, and use it until the AS provides a new one. `OAuth2Client` instead will always send a first token request with a DPoP proof that does not contain a `nonce`, and will send a new request, this time including the AS-provided nonce, if the AS replies with a `"use_dpop_nonce"` error.
-This makes sure that a fresh `nonce` is always used, and, in practice, that no `nonce` is used twice (unless, of course, the same nonce is provided twice by the AS).

 Likewise, when using one of the requests-compatible auth handlers provided by `requests_oauth2client`, any request that triggers a Resource-Server provided `DPoP` nonce will be automatically replayed with a new DPoP proof containing that